Swiss System Tournament Format Explained

 64-127 7 rounds ~3.5 hours

 For a casual pub night or school event with 12-20 players, 4 rounds is the sweet spot: it takes 2 to 2.5 hours and almost always produces a clear winner.
+Not sure about your player count?
+Use the free Swiss rounds calculator to get the answer instantly.

 Time Control Tip